Bosnia & Herzegovina

 Applications are accepted from candidates at all degree levels and in all fields.

 Grantees are expected to be extremely adaptable and flexible.
-Living conditions and infrastructure in Bosnia and Herzegovina are improving.
-However, grantees should recognize that the country is still undergoing significant changes and transitions, and that medical care and other services are not up to U.S. or Western standards.
+Living conditions and the infrastructure in Bosnia and Herzegovina are improving.
+However, grantees should recognize that the country is still undergoing significant change, and that medical care and other services are not up to U.S. or Western standards.

-Candidates should be highly motivated and demonstrate excellence through academic record, leadership potential, and qualifying educational and professional experiences.
+Candidates should be highly motivated and demonstrate excellence through their academic record, leadership potential, and qualifying educational and professional experience.
 They are expected to serve as responsible representatives of their home country, to successfully undertake full-time research at the graduate level, and to adjust to life in Bosnia and Herzegovina.

-Candidates are encouraged to submit a thoughtful, well written, concise, and compelling application that illustrates qualifications, leadership, impact potential, and preparedness for study in Bosnia and Herzegovina.
-Research proposals should reflect enduring concerns, emphasize basic subjects, demonstrate sound methodology, and avoid politicization of scholarly inquiry.
-Proposed projects will be evaluated for goals and feasibility.
+Candidates are encouraged to submit a thoughtful, well-written, concise, and compelling application that illustrates their qualifications, leadership, and preparedness for study in Bosnia and Herzegovina, as well as the project's potential impact (both in Bosnia and Herzegovina and in the United States).
+Research proposals should reflect enduring concerns, demonstrate sound methodology, and avoid politicization of scholarly inquiry.
+Proposed projects will be evaluated on the merits of their objectives and feasibility.

 Eligibility